Coronavirus and ME/CFS

 Recommendation 5.6: Add deterioration.
 Not every patient will experience a recovery at any one time and expectations need to be set.
 Tracking a deterioration of symptoms can identify whether some activity of management techniques are having a harmful affect on health.

-Case definition: There needs to be an acknowledgement that some people will go on to develop M.E./CFS following infection.
-By eliminating those who fit the diagnostic criteria for M.E./CFS you remove the risk of harmful and damaging management techniques.
+Case definition: There needs to be an acknowledgement that some people will go on to develop ME/CFS following infection.
+By eliminating those who fit the diagnostic criteria for ME/CFS you remove the risk of harmful and damaging management techniques.
 You also allow those patients the chance to understand more about the condition they have and what they need to do to manage it.